radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Any non-RADIUS traffic on that connection means the other party is misbehaving and is potentially a security risk.
 Similarly, any RADIUS traffic failing authentication vector or Message-Authenticator validation means that two parties do not have a common shared secret.
 Since the shared secret is static, this again means the other party is misbehaving.

-We wish to avoid the situation where a third party can send well-formed RADIUS packets to a RADIUS proxy that cause a (D)TLS connection to close.
-Therefore, in other situations, the connection SHOULD remain open in the face of non-conforming packets.
-Any malformed RADIUS packets sent by a third party will go through the security checks of the RADIUS proxy upon reception and will not be forwarded.
-Well-formed RADIUS packets with portions that the proxy does not understand do not pose a security risk to the security properties of the RadSec connection and can be forwarded.
-This ensures forward compatibility with future RADIUS extensions.

 ## Migrating from RADIUS/UDP to RadSec